Does the pH of Your Cleanser Matter?

-Certain cleansers, and soap in particular, tend to be overly basic, and force the skin outside of its natural pH range, which may promote the growth of bacteria and might encourage more acne.
+Certain cleansers, and soap in particular, tend to be overly alkaline, and force the skin outside of its natural pH range, which may promote the growth of bacteria and might encourage more acne.

 Every cleanser possesses a certain pH, which is the measure of its acidity or alkalinity.
 The pH of a cleanser may be an important quality that controls how it may affect acne.